127

 # ---- is_incremental() builtin

-# True iff materialization is 'incremental' AND the target relation already exists.
+# True iff meta marks the model as incremental AND the target relation exists.

 if "is_incremental" not in env.globals: